Taylor J. Keding, PhD

 2025

 Holt-Gosselin B, Basol E, Keding T, Rodrigues K, Joormann J, Gee D. Preadolescent Family Conflict, Parental Depression, and Neural Circuitry Interact to Predict Adolescent Symptoms.
-Journal Of The American Academy Of Child & Adolescent Psychiatry 2025 PMID: 40882867, DOI: 10.1016/j.jaac.2025.08.014.Peer-Reviewed Original ResearchConceptsAdolescent Brain Cognitive DevelopmentFunctional connectivityFamily conflictFamilial riskParental depressionPsychiatric symptomsNeural circuitryAged 9Patterns of neurodevelopmentResting-state networksAdolescent psychopathologyLR youthHR youthInternalizing symptomsAdolescent symptomsDepression historyRisk statusTotal problemsEnvironmental adversityPsychopathologyCognitive developmentCross-sectional designDepressionEffect sizePrognostic risk markersExposure to unpredictable childhood environments is associated with amygdala activation during early extinction in adulthood
+Journal Of The American Academy Of Child And Adolescent Psychiatry 2025 PMID: 40882867, DOI: 10.1016/j.jaac.2025.08.014.Peer-Reviewed Original ResearchConceptsAdolescent Brain Cognitive DevelopmentFunctional connectivityFamily conflictFamilial riskParental depressionPsychiatric symptomsNeural circuitryAged 9Patterns of neurodevelopmentResting-state networksAdolescent psychopathologyLR youthHR youthInternalizing symptomsAdolescent symptomsDepression historyRisk statusTotal problemsEnvironmental adversityPsychopathologyCognitive developmentCross-sectional designDepressionEffect sizePrognostic risk markersExposure to unpredictable childhood environments is associated with amygdala activation during early extinction in adulthood

 Duda J, Keding T, Kribakaran S, Odriozola P, Kitt E, Cohodes E, Zacharek S, McCauley S, Haberman J, Joormann J, Gee D. Exposure to unpredictable childhood environments is associated with amygdala activation during early extinction in adulthood.
 Developmental Cognitive Neuroscience 2025, 74: 101578.
 PMID: 40493990, PMCID: PMC12179744, DOI: 10.1016/j.dcn.2025.101578.Peer-Reviewed Original ResearchAltmetricConceptsUnpredictable childhood environmentsChildhood unpredictabilityExtinction learningAmygdala activationChildhood environmentAssociated with amygdala activationBasolateral amygdala activityChildhood trauma exposureSkin conductance responsesCross-species researchThreat cuesTrauma exposureNeural regionsSafety learningEarly adversityHealthy young adultsCurrent anxietyAssociated with activationConductance responsesCaregiving environmentAffective functioningHealthy neurodevelopmentNeural activityTargeted clinical interventionsIn adulthood11.
 Reduced Centromedial Amygdala Recruitment in Youth Independently Regulating Fear During a Parent-Focused Treatment for Pediatric Anxiety